Internships

 Student Reflections

-Interested in learning about what other OT, PT, and SLP students have to say about their ICI experiences in other locations?
+Interested in learning about what other OT, PT, and SLP students have to say about their internship experiences in other locations?
 Click here!